ArpentorStudio/arpentor.studio/content/_index.md

             </a>
         </h1>
         <h2 class="subtitle has-text-light">
-            Build your deck.
-Optimize your cities.
-Bring life back to the lost continent.
+            Build your cities.
+Optimize your deck.
+Bring life back to a dead world.
         </h2>
     </div>
 </section>